Moretonhampstead and South Devon Railway: Closure

 In 1957, the possibility of closure was reported in the Mid Devon Advertiser and on 28 February 1959 the last passenger service ran down the line, although a freight operation still ran.
 The line closed on 6 April 1964.

 The last special passenger train ran as far as Bovey Tracey on 5 July 1970; by 8 September the lifting of the track north of Heathfield had been completed.
 The section of line around the town was converted to use as a road bypass on the A382 road, opening in 1987.
 The former Bovey railway station was retained at the side of the road and is now a heritage centre.

-Oil and china clay trains continued to operate occasionally on the south section of the line below Heathfield for several years, but the remaining section of the branch was taken out of use in 2009 when 'temporary stop blocks' were placed on the line 53 chain from the junction at Newton Abbot.
+Oil and ball clay trains continued to operate on the south section of the line below Heathfield until the late 1990's, The Gulf Oil distribution terminal closure saw the last rail movement in January 1996.Transport of bagged ball clay product from the ECC site east of Heathfield continued to use the branch The remaining section of the branch was taken out of use in 2009 when 'temporary stop blocks' were placed on the line 53 chain from the junction at Newton Abbot.

 However, in December 2011 it was announced that this section of the line would be re-opened to facilitate the transport of timber from Heathfield to North Wales.
 In the same month a timber siding was opened at Teigngrace, just before the level crossing at Exeter Road, to allow the timber to be loaded onto the freight trains.
 Due to the lack of a passing loop at Teigngrace, the train and its empty wagons continues up the line to Heathfield where the engine can run around the carriages using the loop in the disused station.
 The empty freight train then drives back to the timber sidings at Teigngrace to be loaded.
 Loading of the timber is carried out by the lorries that bring the timber to the sidings.